FabricMC/fabric-docs/develop/blocks/block-entities.md

 @[code transcludeWith=:::3](@/reference/latest/src/main/java/com/example/docs/block/entity/custom/CounterBlockEntity.java)

-Here, we add the fields that should be saved into the passed `WriteView`: in the case of the counter block, that's the `clicks` field.
+Here, we add the fields that should be saved into the passed `ValueOutput`: in the case of the counter block, that's the `clicks` field.

-Reading is similar, you get the values you saved previously from the `ReadView`, and save them in the BlockEntity's fields:
+Reading is similar, you get the values you saved previously from the `ValueInput`, and save them in the BlockEntity's fields:

 @[code transcludeWith=:::4](@/reference/latest/src/main/java/com/example/docs/block/entity/custom/CounterBlockEntity.java)